Acute interstitial nephritis is a kidney disorder. The kidneys are unable to filter waste and fluid properly because of inflammation.

 Some people with interstitial nephritis need

-.
-During dialysis, a machine does the work of your kidneys by removing waste.
+dialysis.
+During dialysis, a machine does the work of your kidneys by removing waste from the blood.

-Sierra F, Suzrez M, et al. Systematic review: Proton pump inhibitor-associated acute interstitial nephritis.
+Sierra F, Suzrez M, Rey M, Vela MF.
+Systematic review: Proton pump inhibitor-associated acute interstitial nephritis.

 Aliment Pharmaco Ther.
 2007:26:545-553.